Tex Murphy: Hiatus and revival

 In 2012, Big Finish Games launched Kickstarter campaign for "Tex Murphy - Project Fedora", starting on May 15, with a goal of $450,000, to be supplemented by an additional $300,000 from Big Finish.
 This goal was met on June 7, and the campaign eventually raised $657,196, including PayPal donations.
 Production began in June.
 The game's official name was later revealed as Tesla Effect: A Tex Murphy Adventure.

 In May 2016, Big Finish Games began their official partnership with the development collective Chaotic Fusion, for the development of the seventh game in the series The Poisoned Pawn.
 The game was in production for several years, but was ultimately cancelled in April 2021 due to creative differences.

 The Guinness World Records awarded Longest-running graphic adventure protagonist to Guybrush Threepwood (from the Monkey Island series), after his character was recognized for spanning the period between October 15, 1990 and December 8, 2009 (a total of 19 years and 54 days).
-Tex Murphy was listed as another contender, but he was disqualified because the Guinness rules categorized the latest game as a revival because of the hiatus.
+Tex Murphy was listed as another contender (having spanned 24 years and 121 days between the published release dates of Mean Streets (video game) and Tesla Effect), but he was disqualified because the Guinness rules categorized the latest game as a revival because of the length of the hiatus.
+However, in an apparent contradiction to this disqualification, Guinness World Records also awarded Longest wait for a sequel to a point n click adventure to Tales of Monkey Island.